hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.9 Using Lock

-Hazelcast Lock(`ILock`) is a distributed lock implementation.
+Hazelcast Lock (`ILock`) is a distributed lock implementation.
 You can synchronize Hazelcast members and clients using a Lock.
-For details refer to [Lock section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#lock) in the Hazelcast IMDG Reference Manual.
+For details, see the [Lock section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#lock) in the Hazelcast IMDG Reference Manual.

 A Lock usage example is shown below.